 Our range of Cotoneaster are popular for their year round interest which can include white flowers, brightly colour winter berries, evergreen leaves and variegated leaves.
 We offer a number of varieties including weeping, arching or small trees.
 Cotoneasters are also easy to grow, being suited to most soils and requiring little pruning which can be done at any time of year.

 Contoneaster are a flowering plant from the rose family, Rosaceae, closely related to hawthorns, firethorns, photinias and rowans.
 There are around 300 species of Cotoneaster, with some of the varieties differing hugely due to the versatility of this plant.
 There are evergreen, semi-evergreen and deciduous varieties; some are ground-coverers and some can be trained flat against a wall; while others grow to be substantial shrubs, or even small trees.

-Cotoneaster flowers are produced in late spring through early summer, and can emerge as solitary flowers or clustered together in masses, depending on the variety.
-The flowers are flat-petalled and flushed with various shades ranging from, fluffy white through creamy white, to light pink and dark pink, and sometimes even showcasing red tones.
-The fruit develops later in the year, as pink, bright red or orange berries; often even displaying darker shades of maroon or black when mature.
+The flowers are produced in late spring through early summer, and can emerge as solitary flowers or clustered together in masses, depending on the variety.
+Cotoneaster flowers are flat-petalled and flushed with various shades ranging from, fluffy white through creamy white, to light pink and dark pink, and sometimes even showcasing red tones.
+The fruits develop later in the year, as pink, bright red or orange berries and create a colourful display.
 Fruit on certain varieties is long-lasting and can adorn the branches until the following year, giving great winter interest.